jackblatch/OneStopShop/README.md

 Follow the below steps to run the app locally:

-1. Create a database in Planetscale
+1. Create a database in PlanetScale.
-2. Create a local .env file with the variables as per the .env.example file
+2. Create a local `.env` file with the variables as per the `.env.example` file.
-3. Run `npm install`
+3. Run `npm install`.
-4. Generate a migration with `npx drizzle-kit generate:mysql`
+4. Generate a migration with `npx drizzle-kit generate:mysql`.
+This creates a new folder called `migrations-folder` in the root which contains the SQL queries to create the database tables.
-5. Push to the migration to PlanetScale with `npx drizzle-kit up:mysql`.
-If this fails (or nothing happens), you can alternatively run the SQL queries that were generated in the `migrations-folder` from the previous step manually in the PlanetScale console.
+5. Push the migration to PlanetScale with `npx drizzle-kit up:mysql`.
+If this fails (or nothing happens) and your PlanetScale database isn't updated with all the tables, run the SQL queries that were generated in the `migrations-folder` from the previous step manually in the PlanetScale console.
-6. Run `npm run dev` to open open the app in development mode
+6. Run `npm run dev` to open the app in development mode.

 That's it.
 You should now be able to access the app at `http://localhost:3000`.

 ### Notes

-- When generating the migration for the first time with Drizzle, ensure that the `migrations-folder` is empty or doesn't exist.
+- When generating the migration for the first time with Drizzle, ensure that the `migrations-folder` in the root is empty or doesn't exist.

 ### Storybook